 Richard Deal, SVP, Chief Human Resources Officer, FICO

-FICO is a Silicon Valley analytics software company, helping businesses drive higher levels of growth, profitability and customer satisfaction.
+FICO is a Silicon Valley-headquartered analytics software company that helps businesses drive higher levels of growth, profitability, and customer satisfaction.
 Founded in 1956, FICO uses big data and mathematical algorithms to predict consumer behavior, and its analytic solutions are used in multiple industries.
-With more than 2,600 employees across 25 locations worldwide, FICO provides tools to manage risk, fight fraud, build more profitable customer relationships, optimize operations and meet strict government regulations.
+With more than 3,300 employees across 27 countries, FICO provides tools to manage risk, fight fraud, build more profitable customer relationships, optimize operations, and help meet strict government regulations.

 As FICO’s business became increasingly global and complex, keeping the organization connected and focusing on the drivers of workforce engagement became increasingly important.
 FICO’s leaders wanted to embed a specific message into their internal dialogue: “High organizational performance is driven by highly engaged people – and highly engaged people are largely the product of highly effective management behavior.”
 The challenge involved putting a measurement system in place capable of regularly taking the “pulse” of the organization – and then leveraging that data to drive increased accountability for valued-added change.

 Previously, FICO had partnered with a leading consulting company for a number of years to measure employee engagement through an annual survey.
 Long stretches of time between survey close and the availability of results, along with a manually intense reporting process, reduced the survey’s perceived effectiveness.
 Additional reports for employee demographic segments came at an additional cost.
 FICO found it was paying a premium cost for content and tools that people weren’t accessing or making use of because the data felt obsolete by the time they received it.
 In addition, annual measurement cycles made it difficult to reinforce accountability.